NCAR/ncharts/README-prod.md

   This shell script executes the django *collectstatic* command to find the static files in the ncharts directory, as well as static files in python site-packages, and copies them to BASE_DIR/static.

-  On a production server, the root files go in BASE_DIR/static, which is the same as $DJROOT/static.
-See datavis/settings.py:
+  On a production server, the root files go in BASE_DIR/static, which is the same as $DJROOT/static. `See datavis/settings/base.py`:

   ```python
   STATIC_ROOT = os.path.join(BASE_DIR,'static')